mayuri-ovino/mayuri-ovino.github.io/about.md

 - **Role**: Lead Developer

 ### Bug Reporting:
-For any technical issues or bugs, please [report on our official Discord server](https://discord.gg/VDmXSDgt84)
+For any technical issues or bugs, please report on our [Discord](https://discord.gg/VDmXSDgt84)

 **for your needs 👌**